 Iconic Quotes

-- “Can anyone who has heard this music, I mean truly heard it, really be a bad person?” – Georg Dreyman
+- Dreyman: “Can anyone who has listened to this music, I mean truly listened, be a bad person?”

 Easter Eggs and Hidden Details